lucasmccabe/lucasmccabe.github.io/_pages/about.md

 ###### **Professional:**

 I'm a senior data scientist at <a href="https://www.lmi.org/">LMI</a>, working on applied research sponsored by <a href="https://www.darpa.mil">DARPA</a>, <a href="https://www.nrl.navy.mil/">NRL</a>, and others.
 I'm also a grad student at <a href="https://math.columbian.gwu.edu/">GWU</a>, particularly focused on discrete and applied mathematics.
-I have broad interests involving discrete math and computational stats.

 ###### **Background:**

 I wrote my master's thesis at <a href="https://engineering.jhu.edu/">Johns Hopkins</a> on node immunization with incomplete information, under the supervision of <a href="https://www.hopkinsmedicine.org/research/labs/tom-woolf-lab">Tom Woolf</a>.

-Before that, I earned my bachelor's degree in Mathematics and Computer Science at <a href="https://www.math.rutgers.edu/">Rutgers</a> and developed computational tools for biological applications in the lab of <a href="https://bme.rutgers.edu/prabhas-v-moghe">Prabhas Moghe</a>.
+Before that, I studied math and computer science at <a href="https://www.math.rutgers.edu/">Rutgers</a> and developed computational tools for biological applications in the lab of <a href="https://bme.rutgers.edu/prabhas-v-moghe">Prabhas Moghe</a>.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->